-In our Brexit and VAT series, we delve into some of the most important issues of the day to bring you clarity and advice as the 31 December deadline fast approaches.
+In our Brexit and VAT series, we delve into some of the most important issues of the day to bring you clarity and advice.

 Last week we looked at goods, services, and VAT.
-This week, we address UK border controls post-Brexit.
+This week, we address UK border controls post-Brexit and importing goods.

 Movement of goods post-Brexit